Learn the importance of renewable energy in the future

 What is the fastest-growing energy source in the world?

 Solar is the fastest-growing energy source in the world.
 In 2018, it increased by 100GW - a fifth of the total energy it now produces per year.
 Solar is the fastest-growing source because it is so easily adopted by individuals in their homes as a way to cut their electricity bills and carbon footprint.
 Bringing solar or wind energy into your home is easier now that ever before.
 Renewable energy companies like Inspire help you power your home and life with clean, renewable energy to help lower reliance on fossil fuels.
-Learn more about how you can lower your reliance on fossil fuels and join the future of renewable energy by clicking the banner below:

 How will renewable energy help the environment?